Theo-Ghanem/ECSE427-Operating-System-COMP310/README.md

 Authors:

-Mathieu Geoffroy: 260986559
+- Mathieu Geoffroy
-Theo Ghanem: 260972584
+- Theo Ghanem

-We are using the starter code provided by the OS team.
+We are using the starter code provided by the ECSE 427/COMP 310 OS team.